zombie-vinod/zombie-vinod/README.md

 - 👋 Hi, I’m @zombie-vinod
 - 👀 I’m interested in Embedded Systems
 - 🌱 I’m currently learning Java,Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new Embedded System Ideas
-- 📫 How to reach me ...
+- 📫 Reach me @sbvinod89@gmail.com

 <!---
 zombie-vinod/zombie-vinod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.